 A soldier can not return home after he leaves the army, and can not find a job.
-Finally, he makes a deal with the devil, who gives him a purse of gold that's always full.
-But he must wear a bearskin and neither pray nor wash nor cut his hair for seven years.
-If he survives, he can keep the purse freely, but he loses his soul if he dies.
+Desperation drives him to make a deal with the Devil.
+For the next seven years, he will carry a purse of gold that's always full.
+However, he must wear a bearskin and neither pray nor wash nor cut his hair in all that time.
+If he survives, he can keep the purse, but if he dies, the Devil gets his soul.

-The soldier went about giving away gold and asking all the poor people to pray for him.
-He rescues an old man from prison for debt, and the man says that one of his daughters will marry him.
-The older two reject him, but the younger concludes that only a good man would have rescued her father.
-He gives her half of a ring, and tells her that he will return in three years, or be dead, in which case she is free.
+The soldier spends several years Walking the Earth, giving away gold to the poor and asking them to pray for him.
+One night, he rescues an old man from prison for debt, and the man promises the hand of one of his daughters in gratitude.
+The older two reject him, but the youngest agrees, knowing that only a good man would have rescued her father.
+He gives her half of a ring and asks her to wait for him, telling her if he doesn't return after three years, she is free to marry someone else.

 - Celestial Deadline: He has to wait out the seven years.

 - Child Marriage Veto: The older daughters reject him, despite their father's promise, and it's implied that Bearskin wouldn't have forced the issue if the youngest had been unwilling too.

 - Deal with the Devil: The mainspring of the plot.
 But it's a fair deal, and from Satan's perspective he ultimately gets the better half of it.

 - The two elder sisters, once they figure out who the handsome man who picked up the youngest sibling was.

 - In some versions of the story, the father is about to kill himself over his debts when Bearskin rescues him.

 - Evil Gloating: At the end, after the elder sisters have killed themselves, the Devil knocks at the door and gloats to the soldier: "See, now I have two souls in place of your one!"